Are you a European Union citizen, European Economic Area citizen, or Swiss citizen living in the UK?

 - Check whether your device is compatible and find out how to use the EU Exit: ID Document Check App

-then you can pay to use our ID Document Scanning Service at Festival House on Blackpool Promenade or other locations offering biometric ID document scanning.
+- Blackpool Council offers an ID Document Scanning Service at The Wedding Chapel (Festival House) on Blackpool Promenade or you can search for other locations offering biometric ID document scanning.

 We charge £14 per applicant to use the service.
 This fee has been set by the Home Office.
-You can pay on the day using cash or a credit or debit card.
+You can pay on the day using cash or a credit or debit card, although during the pandemic credit or debit card is preferable.
+If we are unable to scan your document, you will not be charged.

 What to bring to your ID scanning appointment